SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Rushing
 A character can also attempt to perform an action that normally requires two or more rounds (10 seconds or more) in less time.
-The diﬃculty increases depending on how much less time the character puts into the task: +5 for 25% less time, +10 for 50% less time, and +20 for 75% less time.
+The difficulty increases depending on how much less time the character puts into the task: +5 for 25% less time, +10 for 50% less time, and +20 for 75% less time.
 A character may not perform any task in less than 25% of the normally needed time.
-Thus, to rush an hour-long surgery into 30 minutes, the diﬃculty increases by +10.
+Thus, to rush an hour-long surgery into 30 minutes, the difficulty increases by +10.
 Of course, not every task can be rushed.
 If in doubt, the gamemaster should ask the player to justify how the character can speed up the task.